pierre-rouleau/pel/README.rst

 - **Unified, Cohesive Command Interface**: with 729 additional key bound commands, several of which provide glue logic between features to increase cohesion and simplify usage.
-- **Extended Vanilla Emacs Key Bindings** keeps the vanilla Emacs key binding with a large set of extra key bindings using function key prefixes and instructions on how to activate them on macOS and several Linux distros.
+- **Extended Vanilla Emacs Key Bindings** keeps the vanilla Emacs key bindings with a large set of extra key bindings using function key prefixes and instructions on how to activate them on macOS and several Linux distros.

   - Supports Emacs in terminal mode, providing terminal key bindings for commands that normally do not have them.
-  - Support Emacs in graphical mode with some extensions specific to macOS and Linux.
+  - Supports Emacs in graphical mode with some extensions specific to macOS and Linux.
-  - Attempt to provide globally unified keyboard experience for a large set of commands across multiple major modes.
+  - Attempts to provide globally unified keyboard experience for a large set of commands across multiple major modes.

 - **Useful Hydras** enhance keyboard navigation and editing efficiency